Wooden Katana( Full Guide)

 The difficult part of this project isn’t making the wooden katana blade.
 It’s finishing out the real Katana sword.

 The real sword and blade set should be cut out from one piece of hardwood.
-Some people make them out of plywood, but no plywood-carved sword set is going to match the quality of hardwood carved one set; the veneers will be visible, and if there are any voids in the core ply, they will have to be filled, which won’t look good.
+Some people make them out of plywood, but no plywood-carved sword set is going to match the quality of hardwood carved one set; the veneers will be visible, and if you discover there are any voids in the core ply, they will have to be filled, which won’t look good.

-This is formed by the tempering process in a steel katana, as the back of the blade shrinks faster than the edge, but we don’t have that advantage with our wood one.
+This is formed by the tempering process in a steel katana, as the back of the steel blade shrinks faster than the edge, but we don’t have that advantage with our wood one.
 The edge can be done freehand, with a string compass, or with tape.

 Resaw a piece of 4/4 hardwood to create a board that’s roughly 3/8” thick.
 Run it through the planer, cutting off just enough to eliminate the blade marks, but don’t thin it out anymore.
-Then cut out the blade on a band saw or with a jigsaw, cutting slightly oversize.
+Then, cut out the blade on a band saw or with a jigsaw, cutting slightly oversize.

-Then move to the sander, smoothing the cut and bringing it to the scribed or taped line.
+Then, move to the sander, smoothing the cut and bringing it to the scribed or taped line.

 The next technique and practice step is to narrow out the blade towards the edge.
 There are several techniques and practice ways of doing this, but perhaps the best technique to practice is to use a table saw, with the saw’s blade set to an angle.

-While the wooden katana’s blade is already curved, the table saw can still cut a consistent bevel, as long as the wooden katana blank is pushed through the table saw’s blade with the point being cut always being the point of contact between the workpiece and the saw’s table.
+While the wooden katana’s blade is already curved, the table saw can still cut a consistent bevel, as long as the wooden katana blank is pushed through the table saw’s blade with the point being intended to cut always being the point of contact between the workpiece and the saw’s table.

 It’s up to the woodworker whether or not to thin out the blade tang slightly.
 This isn’t needed, as the hilt will be able to catch on the corner created by making the sword tang narrower in comparison to the other direction.
 Since a handle needs to be attached to a real sword, the tang doesn’t need to be thinned out for grip.